What we know about the Raleigh shooting victims | Federal News Network

 RALEIGH, N.C.
 (AP) — An avid runner and the mother of three boys.
 A woman who was the “rock” of her family and knew everyone in the neighborhood.
 A Navy veteran whose wedding was two weeks away.

-These were among the victims of in North Carolina’s capital city, Raleigh, that claimed five lives and wounded two others.
+These were among the victims of Thursday’s shooting rampage in North Carolina’s capital city, Raleigh, that claimed five lives and wounded two others.

-A 15-year-old boy opened fire, in and along the nearby Neuse River Greenway, police said.
-One of those slain was an off-duty Raleigh police officer who was headed off to work.
-Another killed was a 16-year-old.
+A 15-year-old boy opened fire, killing a total of five people in the city’s Hedingham neighborhood and along the nearby Neuse River Greenway, police said.
+One of those slain was an off-duty Raleigh police officer who was headed to work.
+Another person who was killed was the 16-year-old brother of the teen shooter, the parents of the boys said in a statement on Tuesday.

 Among the dead were: